HOSPITALITY EVENTS MANAGEMENT - 2022/3

 PPD to include;

 - Reflection on aspects of personal and professional development

 |Assessment type||Unit of assessment||Weighting|

-PLEASE NOTE – Students failing the Event Management Plan will write a 2,000 word report on an event brief provided by the module leader Students failing the Live Event Project will have attend an event selected by the module leader and write a 2,000 word evaluation report
+PLEASE NOTE – Students requiring an alternative assessment to the Event Management Plan will write a 2,000 word report on an event brief provided by the module leader Students requiring an alternative assessment to the Live Event Project will have to attend an event selected by the module leader and write a 2,000 word evaluation report

 The assessment strategy is designed to provide students with the opportunity to demonstrate both the theoretical and practical skills they have developed in the module.
 Thus, the summative assessments for this module will consist of: